johanix/draft-leon-dnsop-distributed-multi-signer/draft-xxx-dnsop-signalling-zone-owner-intent-00.md

 a similar problem for delegation synchronization between child and parent, which has already been implemented and shown to work.

-## MSA Communication via REST API
+## Agent Communication via REST API (johani: omskriven 20250228)

 REST APIs are well-known and a natural fit for many distributed systems.
 The challenge is mostly in the initial setup of secure communication.
-The certificates need to be validated, preferably without a requirement on trusting a third party CA. The API endpoints for each MSA need to be located.
-Once secure communication has been established, using a REST API for MSA communication is straight-forward.
+The certificates need to be validated, preferably without a requirement on trusting a third party CA. The API endpoints for each Agent need to be located.
+Once secure communication has been established, using a REST API for Agent communication is straight-forward.

-## Locating Remote Multi-Signer Agents
+## Locating Remote Agents (johani: omskriven 20250228)

-When an MSA receives a zone via zone transfer from the signer it will analyze the zone to see whether it contains an HSYNC RRset.
-If there is no HSYNC RRset the zone MUST be ignored by the MSA from the point-of-view of multi-signer synchronization.
+When an Agent receives a zone via zone transfer from the Signer it will analyze the zone to see whether it contains an HSYNC RRset.
+If there is no HSYNC RRset the zone MUST be ignored by the Agent from the point-of-view of provider synchronization.

-If, however, the zone does contain an HSYNC RRset then the MSA must analyze this RRset to identify the other MSAs for the zone via their target names in each HSYNC record.
-If any of the other MSAs listed in the HSYNC RRset is previously unknown to this MSA then secure communication with this other MSA MUST be established.
+If, however, the zone does contain an HSYNC RRset then the Agent must analyze this RRset to identify the other Agents for the zone via their target names in each HSYNC record.
+If any of the other Agents listed in the HSYNC RRset is previously unknown to this Agent then secure communication with this other Agent MUST be established.

-Secure communication can be achieved via various transports and it is up to the MSAs in the zone's HSYNC records to determine amongst themselves.
+Secure communication can be achieved via various transports and it is up to the Agents in the zone's HSYNC records to determine amongst themselves.
 This document proposes two transports: "DNS" and "API".
-"DNS" is designated as as a baseline that MSAs MUST support to be compliant.
+"DNS" is designated as as a baseline that Agents MUST support to be compliant.

-The following two subsections describe the mechanism by which an MSA SHOULD locate a remote MSA and establish secure DNS-based and API-based communications, respectively.
+The following two subsections describe the mechanism by which an Agent SHOULD locate a remote Agent and establish secure DNS-based and API-based communications, respectively.

-### Locating a Remote DNS-Method Multi-Signer Agent
+### Locating a Remote DNS-Method Agent (johani: omskriven 20250228)

-Locating a remote MSA using the DNS mechanism consists of the following steps:
+Locating a remote Agent using the DNS mechanism consists of the following steps:

  * Lookup and DNSSEC-validate a URI record for the DNS protocol for